 Employment prospects are excellent in industry, commerce, finance, the civil service, scientific research and all levels of teaching.

 Mathematics is a wide-ranging and important subject based around a particular way of thinking about the world.
 Graduates will find their problem solving and numerical skills highly sought after across a wide range of careers.
-To take this diversity into account, our degrees have been produced in a flexible modular form, with a range of specialist options available later in the programme.
+To take this diversity into account, our degrees have been produced in a flexible modular form, with a range of specialist options available later in the course.

-There is a strong emphasis on transferable skills training throughout our programmes, including a careers course, a project preparation skills course and a dissertation-based project.
+There is a strong emphasis on transferable skills training throughout our courses, including a careers course, a project preparation skills course and a dissertation-based project.
 This emphasis on careers contributes to our high graduate employment rates with internationally leading companies.

 - Broad knowledge and understanding of modern mathematics